-6.6 SHIPS HAVING A DISTINGUISHING MARK FOR A SHIP CARRYING EQUIPMENT FOR FIRE FIGHTING ABOARD OTHER SHIPS hull, superstructures, deckhouses and decks shall be made of steel.
-In ships having .1 distinguishing marks FF1WS, FF2WS, FF3WS in class notation, the superstructures and deckhouses may be manufactured of aluminum alloys, provided they are protected with fire protection systems in compliance with 6.6.6 or 6.6.7;
+6.6 SHIPS HAVING A DISTINGUISHING MARK FOR A SHIP CARRYING EQUIPMENT FOR FIRE FIGHTING ABOARD OTHER SHIPS

-The fire protection of ships having a distinguishing mark for a ship carrying 6.6.1 equipment for fire fighting aboard other ships shall be equivalent to that of other ships with due regard for the following:
+- 6.6.1 The fire protection of ships having a distinguishing mark for a ship carrying equipment for fire fighting aboard other ships shall be equivalent to that of other ships with due regard for the following: - .1 hull, superstructures, deckhouses and decks shall be made of steel.
+In ships having distinguishing marks FF1WS, FF2WS, FF3WS in class notation, the superstructures and deckhouses may be manufactured of aluminum alloys, provided they are protected with fire protection systems in compliance with 6.6.6 or 6.6.7; - .2 structural fire protection shall be made in compliance with the method IC. - 6.6.2 Ships shall be provided with a fire and rescue operations control station.
+The control station shall be placed so that the ship structures do not impair, as far as practicable, the vision of the water around the ship. - 6.6.3 The ships shall have:

-structural fire protection shall be made in compliance with the method IC. .2 special systems and equipment, the minimum number of which is indicated in Tables 6.6.3-1 and 6.6.3-2;
+special systems and equipment, the minimum number of which is indicated in Tables 6.6.3-1 and 6.6.3-2;